KirankumarAmbati/surya-portfolio/content/posts/2017-07-09---Procurement-in-Workday.md

 - Once the company receives the goods from the supplier, the purchase department prepares a Goods Receipt.
 This is an important document which can later be used for reconciling if what the seller delivered was indeed what they asked for.

-- The Goods Receipt is compared with the Purchase Order to validate if the two match.
+- The Goods Receipt is compared with the Purchase Order to validate if the two matches.
 If there are any discrepancies, the buyer can contact the seller and post a complaint.
 Checks are made if the goods are suitable for use or not, if the correct quantity has been delivered, if all the goods meet the ordered specifications, and they are priced according to the terms of the purchase order.
-If any goods are damaged then the buyers will have to contact the sellers and ask either for a replacement or a refund.
+If any goods are damaged, then the buyers will have to contact the sellers and ask either for a replacement or a refund.

 - Once the verification of the goods is done, the payment invoice is created and the necessary approvals from the project managers are obtained.
-- When the company makes the final payments to the vendor, the cycle comes to a close.
+- When the company makes the final payments to the vendor, the cycle ends.

-Many compnaies needs to manage spend like deliverable services abd continiget labor as weel as goods these type of spends are diffrent.
-So, Document layout and matching process using workday are divided into 3 catageories
+Many companies need to manage spend like deliverable services and contingent labour as well as goods these types of spends are different.
+So, Document layout and matching process using workday are divided into 3 categories

 1. Deliverable Services

-2. Contingent Labor
+2. Contingent Labour

 3. Goods

-The system still fuctions same way with diffrent typesof spends, However modern Interface makes the process more userfriendly for ex: Recivible goods is equal to tax log for deliverible services were time sheet for continegent labor.
-In addition to deliverable services, Goods and Continegent labors also have built in analytics this improves the visibility into organization spends allowed you to make inform decisions in real time a procurement Organation main goal is to provide the cost savings while implimenting best pratices in spend managemnet
+The system still functions same way with different types of spends, however modern Interface makes the process more user friendly for ex: Receivable goods is equal to tax log for deliverable services were time sheet for contingent labour.
+In addition to deliverable services, Goods and Contingent labours also have built in analytics this improves the visibility into organization spends allowed you to make inform decisions in real time a procurement Organization main goal is to provide the cost savings while implementing best practices in spend management

    <figure>
 	<blockquote>
 		<p>The main goal for a procurement organization is to provide cost savings while implementing best practices in spend management.
 This often proves to be difficult as the tools necessary to implement these goals lie in multiple, disconnected systems.
 Workday enables you to bring together user profiles, business process controls, and analytics into a single solution that ensures workforce has access all need tools at one place.
 Procurement provides employee self-service as well as advanced functionality for administrative users.</p>